 Mahogany

 Mahogany is a staple musical instrument tone wood.
 It has a similar response to koa, though it’s regarded to have more warmth.
 While mahogany may not be as attractive as koa, some of the best ukuleles in the world are made from mahogany.
-A notable example of a high-end ukuleles made from mahogany would be those manufactured by Martin.
+Notable examples of high-end ukuleles made from mahogany would be those manufactured by Martin.
+The Epiphone Les Paul ukulele is another example.

 Cedar and Redwood